 It is critically important to review your account statements and confirmations each month to monitor unusual checking, deposit, or withdrawal history.
 Moreover, most brokerages offer online access so that customers can review their account activity in real-time.
 Clients should take advantage of this feature and customize account notifications to detect unauthorized withdrawals.

-If you believe that you or a loved one has been the victim of broker theft, please contact the Wolper Law Firm at 800.931.8452 for a free consultation and case evaluation.
+If you believe that you or a loved one has been the victim of broker theft, please contact the Wolper Law Firm, P.A. at 800.931.8452 for a free consultation and case evaluation.

 ”Wolper Law was successful in getting us a settlement on a real estate investment gone bad that we thought was a lost cause.
 Matt was easy to work with and kept us well informed as the case moved along.” – Paula Hartwig (Google Review)